Wedding receptions and funeral wakes

 Physical distancing and good hand hygiene remain the most effective measures in reducing the transmission of COVID-19.

-2 metre physical distancing, is the default in all settings, and should be maintained within the wedding reception/funeral wake venue by all parties that are not in the same household.
+2 metre physical distancing, is the default in all settings, and should be maintained within funeral wake venue by all parties that are not in the same household.

 However, the 1 metre physical distancing exemption applies to the contained hospitality areas of the premises i.e. the bar, restaurant, dining room or café.
 Clear signage must be provided to indicate that guests are entering the 1 metre zone.